pwr-Solaar/Solaar/docs/rules.md

 which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
 For boolean settings '~' can be used to toggle the setting.

-A `KeyPress` action takes a sequence of X11 key symbols, such as "a" or "Control+a", and simulates a chorded keypress on the keyboard to produce these symbols.
+A `KeyPress` action takes either the name of an X11 key symbol, such as "a", a list of X11 key symbols, such as "a" or "Control+a", or a two-element list with the first element as above and the second element one of 'click', 'depress', or 'release' and executes key actions on a simulated keyboard to produce these symbols.
 Use separate  `KeyPress` actions for multiple characters, i.e., don't use a single `KeyPress` like 'a+b'.
+The `KeyPress` action normally both depresses and releases (clicks) the keys, but can also just depress the keys or just release the keys.
+Use the depress or release options with extreme care, ensuring that the depressed keys are later released.
+Otherwise it may become difficult to use your system.
+The keys are depressed in forward order and released in reverse order.

 If a key symbol can only be produced by a shfited or level 3 keypress, e.g., "A", then Solaar will add keypresses to produce that keysymbol, e.g., simulating a left shift keypress to get "A" instead of "a".